Bitwise-Development/ember-cli-typedoc/README.md

 [out](https://typedoc.org/guides/options/#out) and [json](https://typedoc.org/guides/options/#json) arguments
 properties can be unset to limit this.

-For example, to undo the aforementioned class member slights while limiting your output to JSON:
+For example, to include everything that is ignored by default while out limiting your output to JSON:

 ```js
 const EmberAddon = require('ember-cli/lib/broccoli/ember-addon');